 Charan SinghArchives

-Charan Singh (born 23 December 1902) was the pre-eminent peasant leader in post-independence India.
-When he passed away in 1987, he had dedicated his lifetime to being a fearless, relentless and articulate advocate of the interests of rural India.
+Charan Singh (born December 23, 1902) was the only prominent farmer leader in independent India.
+Until he died in 1987, he spent his entire life as a fearless, outspoken, dedicated, and strong advocate of the interests of rural India.

 Harsh Singh Lohit